ja3067/ja3067.github.io/about.md

 * Member of the Columbia Society of Physics Students (SPS), and computation fluid dynamics (CFD) and computer aided design (CAD) instructor at Columbia.
 * Classical pianist and chamber musician, who has performed at Carnegie Hall and Symphony Space in NYC.

+### Kaggle Competitions:

+* <a href="https://www.kaggle.com/c/digit-recognizer/leaderboard">**MNIST Digit Recognizer:**</a> A simple hand-written digit recognition challenge using the MNIST dataset.
+My deep convolution network achieved 98.957% accuracy, well above human accuracy, placing it in the top third of all submissions as of 7/22/2017.

+* <a href="https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/leaderboard">**Cats & Dogs Redux Classification:**</a> An amusing Kaggle challenge, competiters were tasked to distinguish between cats and dogs in several hundred thousand images.
+My model achieve a loss of .46, placing it in the top half of all submissions.

 ### Contact me

 [ja3067@columbia.com](mailto:ja3067@columbia.edu.com)